ibrod83/javascript-binary-converter/README.md

 ```

 #### Twos complement Binary to integer
-If you know your binary if of two's complement convention:
+If you know your binary is of two's complement convention:
  ```javascript
    const {BinaryConverter} = require('javascript-binary-converter');